MileHacker Logo

 Local Currency

-Spend remaining local currency or exchange it before departure, as rates may be less favorable abroad.
+Spend remaining the currency of the country or exchange it before departure, as rates may be less favorable abroad.

 Travel Wise

-Always consider potential traffic or unexpected delays, notably when heading to foreign airports.
+Always consider potential traffic or unforeseen delays, notably when heading to foreign airports.